 The challenge began 12months ago after my first attempt on the mountain failed to even reach the summit, let alone its nightmarish mile-long tightrope ridge.
 I should explain that my fear is not strictly heights, but 'exposure' I love high places, but put me on a ladder and I freeze.
 Transfer that sensation to the top of Wales' most exposed mountain ridge, dropping away hundreds of feet either side and my legs trembled uncontrollably before grinding to a halt.

 It was clear will power was not enough, I needed help, but as a hardened sceptic I had initially dismissed hypnotherapy.
-As I began to run out of options however, my research led me to hypnotherapist Alan Wick who immediately impressed me with his ability to
+As I began to run out of options however, my research led me to hypnotherapist Alan Wick who immediately impressed me with his ability to explain the logic behind his approach.

 Alan explains our brains search for old memories that match the situation before us, to know how to act.
 In my case the only matches involved fear, so my brain's reaction was to hit the panic button, overloading me with adrenalin and fear, creating yet another destructive memory in the process.